 Chaat masala is a spicy and tangy spice mix made using an assortment of spices.
 It is used in both Indian and Pakistani recipes, mostly in street food style chaat recipes such as chana chaat (spicy chickpea salad) or aloo chana chaat (potato and chickpea salad).
 It is also used as a type of seasoning salt and sprinkled over fruits and vegetables.
-Chaat masala can easily be purchased from the supermarket – Shan and National are brands that I regularly use.
+Chaat masala can be made at home or it can be purchased from the supermarket – Shan and National are brands that I'd recommend.

 If you don’t have chaat masala you can substitute with salt, black pepper and lemon juice.
 Or if you have black salt (kala namak) you can use that.